tonyrog/edrone/README.md

     erl -kernel start_boot_server true boot_server_slaves '[{192,168,1,1}]'

-The node started may be a distributed node as well by adding for example:
+The boot server node may also be a distributed node by giving the following argument to the command line:

     -sname devnode -setcookie <cookie>

-To the command line.

 Note the argument to boot_server_slaves, for some reason the manual is wrong here and this is the only accepted format.